 - Patients that are carriers of chromosomal translocations

 - The most common reason that PGS is done in the US is for "advanced age".

 - This would often mean older than about 37 in many programs offering PGD.

 - The logic relates to the fact that women of advancing age have increased rates of chromosomally abnormal eggs - which after fertilization will become chromosomally abnormal embryos.

 Human eggs are often chromosomally abnormal - and the percentage of eggs with a chromosomal abnormality increases with increasing female age.
-In general, about 50% of human embryos have some type of chromosomal abnormality.
-This increases to 80% and higher as women approach age 42.
+In general, about 30-60% of human embryos have some type of chromosomal abnormality.
+This increases significantly with advancing female age, as shown in the chart.

 In theory, by testing the chromosomes of the embryos available for transfer, we can discard embryos with abnormal chromosomal arrangements and pick the embryo(s) for transfer to the female partner's uterus from those with normal chromosomes.

-There is controversy as to whether PGD testing of early embryos before transfer will increase the chance of a successful outcome.
+There has been some controversy about whether PGD testing of early embryos before transfer will increase the chance of a successful outcome.
 The logic works for offering chromosomal screening of the embryos prior to choosing the best ones for transfer back to the uterus.
 However, if the embryos are damaged significantly from the biopsy procedure, then we risk losing more than we gain from the test results.